Document Tree

 Introduction

-Intershop provides a GitOps concept that allows customers to easily build (CI) and deploy (CD) their products in the Azure DevOps organizations provided by Intershop.
-A suggested CI/CD procedure is described in this document.
+Intershop provides a GitOps approach that allows customers to easily build (CI) and deploy (CD) their products in the Azure DevOps organizations provided by Intershop.
+This document describes a suggested CI/CD procedure.

 In the Intershop GitOps concept, the CI/CD process is automated and controlled through Git.
 This approach ensures that changes to the applications are tracked, auditable, and repeatable.
-Customers can leverage the provided Azure DevOps organizations to easily configure and run their own CI/CD pipelines process for their Intershop products.
+The processes provided aim to build the product Docker images only once and then roll them out to all the necessary environments.
+This prevents redundant builds, saving time and resources.
+Customers can easily set up and run their Intershop product CI/CD pipelines using the provided Azure DevOps organizations.

 This documentation first provides an overview of the general process and then explains the process in detail for each Intershop product.